rustfoundation/safety-critical-rust-consortium/subcommittee/tooling/meetings/2025-06-13/minutes.md

         * Checkbox: References if already in use for safety-critical industry to fulfill requirements of a certification process / assessment process
 3. Review the initial procedure for submitting new tools \- [tooling new submission](https://docs.google.com/document/d/1hZGU5MCx_sb_8qEhww4l-KtLYyDNdQihQP7Tgtu4QSg/edit?tab=t.0)
    1. \[todo\] Make a PR opened right away from the issue submitted via the GitHub issue template
-   2. \[important\] “One way door” from issue \=\> PR, modifications made on PR will not reflect back to issue
+   2. \[important\] "One way door" from issue \=\> PR, modifications made on PR will not reflect back to issue
    3. \[decision\] Emphasize that we want to keep the process as async as possible
       * Collect comments async on the PR
       * Allow people to come and present about in the meeting as optional, as-needed step
-      * Have a “last call” label to signal last chance to raise objection via a Request Changes
+      * Have a √ílast call√ì label to signal last chance to raise objection via a Request Changes
    4. \[todo\] Alexandru Radovici to move the [tooling new submission](https://docs.google.com/document/d/1hZGU5MCx_sb_8qEhww4l-KtLYyDNdQihQP7Tgtu4QSg/edit?tab=t.0) over to a Markdown file in the repo
 4. Review the initial procedure for deleting a tool \- [tooling new submission](https://docs.google.com/document/d/1hZGU5MCx_sb_8qEhww4l-KtLYyDNdQihQP7Tgtu4QSg/edit?tab=t.0)
-   1. Safety-critical moves a little slowly – is 3 months too soon?
+   1. Safety-critical moves a little slowly √ê is 3 months too soon?
    2. \[important\] Rust tooling early on in the ecosystem could be moving fast
    3. \[decision\] Interrupt-driven for modifications provided to us by e.g. maintainers
    4. \[decision\] Regularly-scheduled clean-up of the tooling list every 6 months